nrednav/cuid2/README.md

         // collisions when generating id's in a distributed system. cuid2.WithFingerprint("hello world"),

-        // Provide a custom function that will be used to start a session
+        // Provide a custom session counter that will be used to affect the
-        // counter which affects the entropy of successive id generation calls cuid2.WithSessionCounter(func() {
+        // entropy of successive id generation calls cuid2.WithSessionCounter(NewCounter(0)),
-            count := 0
-            return func() {
-                count++
-                return count - 1
-            }
-        })
     )
 }
 ```